basho/basho_docs/source/languages/en/riakcs/cookbooks/installing/Riak-CS-Using-Chef.md

 ---

-If you manage your infrastructure with [Chef](http://www.opscode.com/chef/), the open source configuration management framework, you'll be happy to know that we maintain a [cookbook](http://community.opscode.com/cookbooks/riak-cs) to install Riak CS with Chef.
+If you manage your infrastructure with [Chef](http://www.opscode.com/chef/), the open-source configuration management framework, you'll be happy to know that we maintain a [cookbook](http://community.opscode.com/cookbooks/riak-cs) for installing Riak CS with Chef.

 ## Getting Started